TimFenwick15/Pi0-Media-Controller/README.md

 ```

 ## To dos
-- Choose GPIO for other controls: have a rotary encoder, joystick, button+LED
-- Map each of these to a media function: play/pause, vol up, vol down, mute (encoder clcik perhaps), next track, previous track
 - Could I add a microphone mute?
-- Install media.c, and run it on startup
 - Pi power management.
 For now, a power off button.
 Button that runs a script containing a shutdown command
 - Perhaps make an OS for this task in Buildroot.
 I've tried setting up a USB gadget in Buildroot before with no success.
 The eLinux link looked useful though